tum-ens/urbs/doc/implementdoc/param-tech.rst

-**Maximum Annual Environmental Output**, :math:`\overline{M}_{yvc}`, ``m.commodity_dict['max'][(stf, sit, com, com_type)]``: The parameter :math:`\overline{M}_{vc}` represents the maximum energy amount of an environmental commodity tuple :math:`c_{yvq}` (:math:`\forall y\in Y, \forall v \in V , q = "Env"`) that energy model is allowed to produce and release to environment annually.
+**Maximum Annual Environmental Output**, :math:`\overline{M}_{yvc}`, ``m.commodity_dict['max'][(stf, sit, com, com_type)]``: The parameter :math:`\overline{M}_{yvc}` represents the maximum energy amount of an environmental commodity tuple :math:`c_{yvq}` (:math:`\forall y\in Y, \forall v \in V , q = "Env"`) that energy model is allowed to produce and release to environment annually.
 This parameter is to be provided by the user and to be entered in spreadsheet corresponding to the support timeframe.
-The related section for this parameter in the spreadsheet can be found under the ``Commodity`` sheet.
+The related section for this parameter in the spreadsheet can be found under the "Commodity" sheet.
 Here each row represents another commodity tuple :math:`c_{yvq}` and the column with the header label "max" represents the parameter :math:`\overline{M}_{yvc}`.
-If there is no desired restriction of a stock commodity tuple usage per timestep, the corresponding cell can be set to "inf" to ignore this parameter.
+If there is no desired restriction of the annual environmental commodity tuple usage, the corresponding cell can be set to "inf" to ignore this parameter.

 **Maximum Sell Limit Per Hour**, :math:`\overline{g}_{yvc}`,